spencer-owens/pirate-orb/README.md

 2. Go to `Settings > Indexers` and click the `+` to add your Usenet indexers.
 3. Go to `Settings > General` to find the **API Key** for Prowlarr.

-### C. Configure Radarr, Sonarr, and Lidarr
+### C. Configure Radarr, Sonarr, Lidarr, and Whisparr

-The process is nearly identical for all three "*arr*" applications.
+The process is nearly identical for all "*arr*" applications.
 I'll use Radarr as the main example.

 1.  **Connect to Prowlarr**:
     -   Open Radarr at `http://localhost:7878`.